What British Slang Words Insult?

 Example: You are an absolute plonker!
 Why’d you go and say that?

 You must’ve heard Plonker if you’re a baby boomer or a millennial.
 Plonker got recognition in the 1980s with the popular British TV show Only Fools and Horses.
 Del Boy often utilized it to mock his brother, Rodney, particularly following his foolish actions.
-Since then, it has become a popular British insult, though it is usually considered mild and frequently used in an amicable way.
+Since then, it has become a popular British insult, though it is usually considered mild and frequently use in an amicable way.

 6. Numpty